 If the subject of the photo is looking at the camera, towards the text, or away from the text, this can make a big difference in how visitors perceive your landing page.

-Notice how in the example above the photo of Warren Buffet has him looking directly at the headline.
+Notice how in the example above, the photo of Warren Buffet has him looking directly at the headline.
 This will encourage visitors to look at the headline first.

 By using a photo of someone who is looking at your headline or your product, you can draw a visitor in and help them focus on your call to action.

 Nudging your visitors in the right direction is not always an easy task.
-In addition to using directional faces on your landing pages, you can use visual cues such as arrows and borders to draw attention to sign up forms, headlines or high impact testimonials.
+In addition to using directional faces on your landing pages, you can use visual cues such as arrows and borders to draw attention to sign-up forms, headlines, or high-impact testimonials.

 We know that this is not a proper landing page because it includes a primary navigation, but this example proves a good point.

 Design Match is the visual cousin of Message Match.
-It means keeping your design elements – in particular, your paid ads and landing pages – consistent both visually and content-wise.
+It means keeping your design elements—in particular, your paid ads and landing pages—consistent both visually and content-wise.

-The visitor shouldn’t be surprised by what they see when they go from ad to landing page.
+A visitor shouldn’t be surprised by what they see when they go from ad to landing page.
 When the entire funnel is relevant and consistent, the visitor spends less time orienting themselves to the new page and more time focusing on your message.

-Try to use similar colors, images and iconography throughout your campaigns to make sure visitors understand each step.
+Try to use similar colors, images, and iconography throughout your campaigns to make sure visitors understand each step.